Eurovision Song Contest 1980: Broadcasts

 Each participating broadcaster was required to relay the contest via its networks.
 Non-participating EBU member broadcasters were also able to relay the contest as "passive participants".
 Broadcasters were able to send commentators to provide coverage of the contest in their own native language and to relay information about the artists and songs to their television viewers.
+At least 300 journalists were onsite to cover the event.

 The contest was also reportedly broadcast in Cyprus, Israel, Iceland, and Jordan; in Czechoslovakia, Poland, Romania, and the Soviet Union via Intervision; and in Cuba, South Korea, and the United Arab Emirates, with an estimated audience of 450 million viewers.
 The contest was reportedly broadcast via radio in countries including Belgium, Finland, Germany, Ireland, the Netherlands, Norway, Sweden, Turkey, and the United Kingdom.
 Known details on the broadcasts in each country, including the specific broadcasting stations and commentators are shown in the tables below.